datarza/DataViewExtenders/README.md

 # DataViewExtenders

-Extenders for WinForms controls, such as DataGridView, FlowLayoutPanel, TableLayoutPanel and so on.
 These extenders give ability to generate columns on DataGridView and controls in FlowLayoutPanel.

 ## Current state